-The Director of Finance is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the entity are protected from loss, theft or misuse.
+The Chief Financial Officer or designee is responsible for establishing and maintaining an internal control structure designed to ensure that the assets of the entity are protected from loss, theft or misuse.
 The internal control structure shall be designed to provide reasonable assurance that these objectives are met.
 The concept of reasonable assurance recognizes that (1) the cost of a control should not exceed the benefits likely to be derived; and (2) the valuation costs and benefits require estimates and judgments by management.
+[PFIA 2256.005(m)]

-Accordingly, the Director of Finance shall establish a process for annual independent review by an external auditor to assure compliance with policies and procedures.
+Accordingly, the Chief Financial Officer or designee shall establish a process for annual independent review by an external auditor to assure compliance with policies and procedures.
 The internal controls shall address the following points:

-- 1. Control of collusion. - 2.
-Separation of transaction authority from accounting and record keeping. - 3.
-Custodial safekeeping. - 4.
-Avoidance of physical delivery securities. - 5.
+- 1. Control of collusion.

+- 2. Separation of transaction authority from accounting and record keeping.

+- 3. Custodial safekeeping.

+- 4. Avoidance of physical delivery securities. - 5.
 Clear delegation of authority to subordinate staff members. - 6.
 Written confirmation for telephone (voice) transactions for investments and wire transfers. - 7.
-Wire transfer arrangement with the depository bank or third party custodian.
+Wire transfer arrangement with the depository bank or third-party custodian.

-C. Monitoring
+C. Monitoring Market Value

-The investment officer shall monitor the market price of investments by checking the Wall Street Journal on a daily basis and monitoring statements from financial institutions.
-The investment officer may seek a third party independent pricing source to determine the value of the portfolio.
+The Chief Financial Officer or designee shall monitor the market price of investments by checking the market value of all securities in the portfolio on a monthly basis and monitoring statements from financial institutions.
+The investment officer may seek a third-party independent pricing source to determine the value of the portfolio.
+[PFIA 2256.005(b)(4)(D)]